Sophietje/Verification-Tool-Overview/Tools/nnenum.md

 #### Related tools (tools mentioned or compared to in the paper):
 Other tools for the verification of neural networks: [Marabou](Marabou.md), [[Neurify]], [NNV](NNV.md).

+#### Meta
+:: Neural network
+:: PV2 :: given an unsafe set an a neural network, checks whether the set overals with the output of the network